udaya-bhandarkar/financial_analysis/Financial_statement_analysis_Tesla/analysis.md

 ### 📈 What It All Means

-2020 wasn’t a fluke — it was the result of years of investment, scaling, and strategic cost management finally paying off.
+2020 wasn’t a fluke, it was the result of years of investment, scaling, and strategic cost management finally paying off.
 Tesla managed to:
 - Grow revenue faster than expenses
 - Improve profitability across core segments
 - Optimize cash flow and working capital
-- Reduce reliance on debt by raising capital
+- Reduce debt by raising capital

 Together, these changes created the perfect environment for Tesla to become sustainably profitable.